Patricia Neal: Career

-Neal appeared in a series of television commercials in the 1970s, notably for pain relief medicine Anacin and Maxim instant coffee.
+Neal appeared in a series of television commercials in the 1970s and 1980s, notably for pain relief medicine Anacin and Maxim instant coffee.

 Neal played the title role in Robert Altman's movie Cookie's Fortune (1999).
 She worked on Silvana Vienne's movie Beyond Baklava: The Fairy Tale Story of Sylvia's Baklava (2007), appearing as herself in the portions of the documentary talking about alternative ways to end violence in the world.
 In the same year as the film's release, Neal received one of two annually-presented Lifetime Achievement Awards at the SunDeis Film Festival in Waltham, Massachusetts.
 (Academy Award nominee Roy Scheider was the recipient of the other.)

-Having won a Tony Award in their inaugural year (1947) and eventually becoming the last surviving winner from that first ceremony, Neal often appeared as a presenter in later years.
+Having won a Tony Award in its inaugural year (1947), eventually becoming the last surviving winner from that first ceremony.
+Neal often appeared as a presenter in later years.
 Her original Tony was lost, so she was given a surprise replacement by Bill Irwin when they were about to present the 2006 Tony Award for Best Performance by a Leading Actress in a Play to Cynthia Nixon.
 In April 2009, Neal received a lifetime achievement award from WorldFest Houston on the occasion of the debut of her film, Flying By.
 Neal was a long-term actress with Philip Langner's Theatre at Sea/Sail With the Stars productions with the Theatre Guild.
 In her final years she appeared in a number of health-care videos.

 Neal was inducted into the American Theatre Hall of Fame in 2003.
 She was a subject of the British television show This Is Your Life in 1978 when she was surprised by Eamonn Andrews at a cocktail party on London's Park Lane.

 Personal life

-During the filming of The Fountainhead (1949), Neal began an affair with her married co-star Gary Cooper, whom she had met in 1947 when she was 21 and he was 46.
-At one point in their relationship, Cooper hit her in the face after he caught Kirk Douglas trying to seduce her.
-During this time, she was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.
+In 1948, either during filming or after finishing work on The Fountainhead (1949), Neal began an affair with her married co-star Gary Cooper, whom she had met in 1947 when she was 21 and he was 46.
+Cooper's wife confronted him and Cooper confessed that he was in love with Neal, and continued to see her.
+Cooper and his wife were legally separated in May 1951, but he did not seek a divorce.
+Neal later claimed that Cooper hit her after she went on a date with Kirk Douglas, and that he arranged for her to have an abortion when she became pregnant with Cooper's child.
+Neal ended their relationship in late December 1951.

 Neal met British writer Roald Dahl at a dinner party hosted by Lillian Hellman in 1952, while Dahl was living in New York.
 They married on July 2, 1953, at Trinity Church in New York.
 The marriage produced five children.